-- Are informed of our systems which support safeguarding, including this policy, as part of their induction. - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect Communicating this policy to parents when their child joins the school and via the school website. - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent. - Ensuring that all staff undertake appropriate safeguarding and child protection training and update the content of this training regularly. - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3). - Ensuring the relevant staffing ratios are met, where applicable (EYFS). - To operate in Level 6 staff: child ratios the practitioner must have been awarded Early Years Teacher Status (EYTS), Early Years Professional Status (EYPS) or Qualified Teacher Status (QTS). - Making sure each child in the Early Years Foundation Stage is assigned a key person.
+- Are informed of our systems which support safeguarding, including this policy, as part of their induction. - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse, neglect or exploitation.
+Ensuring that this policy is clearly communicated to parents when their child joins the school and via the school website. - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent. - Ensuring that all staff undertake appropriate safeguarding and child protection training and update the content of this training regularly. - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3). - Ensuring the relevant staffing ratios are met, where applicable (EYFS). - To operate in Level 6 staff: child ratios the practitioner must have been awarded Early Years Teacher Status (EYTS), Early Years Professional Status (EYPS) or Qualified Teacher Status (QTS). - Making sure each child in the Early Years Foundation Stage is assigned a key person.